microsoft/atlas-design/site/src/components/image.md

 # Image

-The image component parents an image tag or svg and provides width based classes to contrain its children.
+The image component parents an image tag or svg and provides width based classes to constrain its children.

 ## Usage